Last updated: May 2026 · Written from 5+ years of hands-on experience — from killing my first three snake plants to caring for 8 thriving ones.

 Signs Your Light Levels Are Wrong

-How to fix it: for too little, gradually move 1–2 feet closer to the window each week; for too much, move away from the window or add a sheer curtain.
-Never make sudden changes — always transition over 1–2 weeks to prevent shock.
+Too little light: soft/floppy rather than firm leaves, zero growth for 12+ months, severe leaning toward the light, exaggerated spacing between new leaves, and fading variegation.
+Too much light: brown or yellow crispy spots, bleached/faded color (especially on variegated types), brown dry tips, and an overall washed-out look.
+How to fix it: for too little, move 1–2 feet closer to the window each week; for too much, move it back or add a sheer curtain — and always transition over 1–2 weeks to prevent shock.

 Watering Guide: The #1 Key to Snake Plant Success